rwnq8/autologos/README.md

 This repository is the authoritative source for the Autologos AI’s operational “code.”

--   **[Autologos_Core_Directives](Autologos_Core_Directives.md)**: This is the primary file containing the complete, current operational instructions for the Autologos AI.
+-   **[Autologos_Core_Directives 3.6.0](Autologos_Core_Directives%203.6.0.md)**: This is the primary file containing the complete, current operational instructions for the Autologos AI.
 It is the “code” that defines Autologos’s behavior.
 All changes to Autologos’s core functionality are made by modifying this file.
 -   **Version Control:** This repository uses Git for version control.
-The version number (e.g., `v3.0.1`) is embedded *within* the [Autologos_Core_Directives](Autologos_Core_Directives.md) file itself.
+The version number (e.g., `v3.0.1`) is embedded *within* the [Autologos_Core_Directives 3.6.0](Autologos_Core_Directives%203.6.0.md) file itself.
 Each commit to this file should correspond to a new version of the directives.
 -   **Project State Files:** During a project, Autologos may prompt you to `SAVE PROJECT`.
 This will output the current project’s internal state (e.g., `[Project_Title]_Project_State.json`).
 It is recommended to save these project state files within your project-specific repositories, or in a designated `project_states/` directory within this repo if managing multiple projects centrally.
 These files are crucial for resuming work on a project.

 ### Key Files

--   **[Autologos_Core_Directives](Autologos_Core_Directives.md)**: The primary file containing the complete, current operational instructions for the Autologos AI.
+-   **[Autologos_Core_Directives 3.6.0](Autologos_Core_Directives%203.6.0.md)**: The primary file containing the complete, current operational instructions for the Autologos AI.
 -   **`[Project_Title]_Project_State.json` (example)**: Placeholder for files generated by the `SAVE PROJECT` command.
 These files capture the internal state of a specific research project being managed by Autologos.
 They are typically JSON formatted for structured data.
 -   **[README](README.md)**: This file, providing an overview and instructions for the repository.
 -   **[LICENSE](LICENSE.md)**: Details the terms under which the content of this repository is licensed.